open5e/open5e/source/monsters/monsters_a-z/A/angels/solar.rst

 **Blinding Gaze (Costs 3 Actions)**: The solar targets one creature it can see within 30 feet of it.
-If the target can see it, the target must succeed on a DC 15 Constitution saving throw or be blinded until magic such as the :ref:`srd:lesser-restoration` spell removes the blindness.
+If the target can see it, the target must succeed on a DC 15 Constitution saving throw or be :ref:`srd:blinded` until magic such as the :ref:`srd:lesser-restoration` spell removes the blindness.